spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/deployment-manager/tutorial-deploymentmgr-launch.md

-## Step 6: Launch a session-based cloud deployment
+## Step 6: Launch multiple session-based cloud deployments

-Now you launch a cloud deployment using the Deployment Manager.
+Now you use the Deployment Manager to launch multiple session-based cloud deployments.

 To do this: